Updated on January 12, 2024

 - If you’re a female who practices ‘wipe from the front to the back’ it’s usually easiest to face the controls and water spray.
 That way the water is moving from front to back.

 - You can use regular soap or detergente intimo (aka sapone intimo), which is a special pH-balanced soap that helps prevent bacteria and yeast overgrowth.
 At the grocery store or pharmacy, you’ll find detergente intimo for females, males, and kids – who all have different natural pH levels.

 Italian Bidet Accessories

 - Soap – Use regular soap, body wash, or pH-balanced detergente intimo.
-You can purchase all of these at grocery stores (supermercati) or pharmacies (farmacie).
+You can purchase these at grocery stores (supermercati) or pharmacies (farmacie).
 Common brands include Chilly and Saugella, but you can even find luxe sapone intimo by brands like Santa Maria Novella Farmacia.

 - Towel – Use a cloth towel (one per person!) or toilet paper.